 If you’re considering the purchase of a vessel but can’t get there to see it in person or you would like a second set of eyes to look at it with you, we can perform a Walk-Through.
 We’ll provide you with a set of photos or even a real-time video conference (Skype, Zoom, Hangouts, Teams, Facetime, etc.) and our initial opinions to help you make your purchase decision.

 Survey reports are e-mailed in PDF format normally within five (5) to seven (7) business days after the day of the completion of the onboard inspection.
 Reports are provided only to the customer of record unless we are specifically requested by that customer to send a copy an additional party.
-Rush processing is available with advance notice, please call for pricing.
+Rush processing is available with two-weeks advance notice, please call for pricing.

 As licensed USCG Master Captains, we can help you deliver your vessel to/from the yard or to your new location or provide on-water instruction for you on your new vessel.
 Call us for information.